Situation Factors Ap Human Geography

 Scale Primarily local Regional and global

 Understanding this difference is critical for analyzing a place's geographic context effectively.
-For instance, a location might have a favorable site (fertile land) but an unfavorable situation (far from markets), limiting its agricultural potential.
+To give you an idea, a location might have a favorable site (fertile land) but an unfavorable situation (far from markets), limiting its agricultural potential.
 Conversely, a location with an unfavorable site (arid climate) might still thrive economically due to a favorable situation (near a major port).

 Factors Influencing Situation